ckosk/DBF-CSV-2-JSON/README.md

 # DBF-CSV-2-JSON
-Simple program that converts CSV files to JSON files and converts simple BDF files to JSON/CSV as well.
+Single-file program that converts DBF files to JSON files and converts CSV files to JSON as well.

-Can almost always convert CSV files flawlessly.
-Can have a little trouble handling large BDF files though.

 NOTE:
   In order to have this program work you must go into the "DBF.py" file (that is imported) and change the line